Learn four different squat exercises that ANY woman can choose from to lose weight, improve bone strength and fitness.

 For other women, keep practicing, and use the lightest bar possible until you master the form.
 Sinking below parallel (half-way between a half and a full squat) is easier on the knees.

-Hold a dumbbell or kettlebell at chest level, as close to the chest as possible.
+Hold a dumbbell, kettlebell or weight plate at chest level, as close to the chest as possible.

 Sink to parallel, and go lower if possible, keeping the weight in position throughout.